mikebronner/laravel-model-caching/README.md

 ## Requirements
 -   PHP >= 7.1.3
 -   Laravel 5.8 (There seems to be an issue with version 0.4.7 not resolving the dependencies correctly.
-We are working on it and should have a fix soon.)
+We are working on it and should have a fix soon.
+See https://github.com/GeneaLabs/laravel-model-caching/issues/219 for a possible work-around.)

 ### Possible Conflicting Packages
 Any packages that also override `newEloquentModel()` from the `Model` class will